jeffbass/imagezmq/docs/FAQ.rst

 How can I fix the PUB/SUB "slow subscriber" when image processing slows down?
 =============================================================================

-Describe PUB/SUB slow subscriber issue.
-A number of imageZMQ users raised this in issue#27

-Describe @philipp-shmidt's solution and link to his example programs / docs.
+Some users of the PUB/SUB messaging pattern find have found that when the receiver (SUB) does processing that makes it slower than the image sender (PUB) frame transmission rate, the ZMQ queue can build and cause the image loop on the subscriber to get extremely slow.
+This "slow subscriber" issue is mentioned in the ZMQ documentation, with a recommendation of killing and restarting a slow subscriber. (the ZMQ documentation calls it the "Suicidal Snail" problem).
+A number of imageZMQ users have discussed this in issue #27.

+Philipp Schmidt @philipp-shmidt contributed a solution to the slow subscriber problem.
+It is an elegant use of Threading.
+I tested it with significant subscriber delays and it worked perfectly.
+I merged his code and documentation into the imageZMQ examples folder.
+You can find his description of his solution `here. <docs/fast-pub-sub.rst>`_

 Have you given a talk about imageZMQ?
 Is there a video explaining it?
 =====================================================================

-Pointers to talk and slides go here.
-Reference the time marker where imageZMQ is discussed.
+I gave a talk about imageZMQ and its use in my own projects at PyCon 2020:
+**Jeff Bass - Yin Yang Ranch: Building a Distributed Computer Vision Pipeline using Python, OpenCV and ZMQ**

+`PyCon 2020 Talk Video about the project  <https://youtu.be/76GGZGneJZ4?t=2>`_

+`PyCon 2020 Talk Presentation slides  <https://speakerdeck.com/jeffbass/yin-yang-ranch-building-a-distributed-computer-vision-pipeline-using-python-opencv-and-zmq-17024000-4389-4bae-9e4d-16302d20a5b6>`_

 How does the current version of imageZMQ differ from your PyCon 2020 presentation?
 ==================================================================================

-This version of imageZMQ is the same as the one in the PyCon 2020 presentation with 2 minor additions:
+This version of imageZMQ is the same as the one in the PyCon 2020 presentation with 4 minor additions:

 1. Added the capability to use the ImageSender and ImageHub classes in a "with" statement context manager.
 2. Added a HISTORY.md file that serves as a project ChangeLog.
 3. Added multiple imageZMQ example programs and documentation for them.
+4. Added this FAQ file.